 - Is there someone available to help you the first few days after surgery and do they need to take time off work?

 - Do you want to have surgery before summer arrives?
-Most patients choose to have surgery right around the summertime, but they don’t realize that they need to start planning months in advance.
+Most patients choose to have surgery at the beginning of summertime, but they don’t realize that they need to start planning months in advance.
 Winter or early spring is the best time to have breast augmentation if you want to be completely healed and bikini-ready by summer.

 Schedule a Consultation

 Breast augmentation is consistently one of the most popular cosmetic surgeries each year.
 Interested in having breast augmentation?
-Learn about Joseph T Cruise, MD and his full muscle coverage breast augmentation technique.
+Learn about Dr. Joseph Cruise and his unique breast augmentation technique by getting in touch with us today.
 If you have questions or would like to schedule a breast augmentation consultation, please contact us by calling (949) 446-1421 or filling out our online form.